 Although it happened to all of us, no one really likes it when one of their files gets rejected on the Marketplaces.
 Whether it’s a hard or soft rejection, you feel a bit like Charlie Brown when the football always got yanked out by Lucy right before he tried to kick it.
 In this series of articles we’re going to look at how we can dust ourselves off and get back in the game when we face rejection.

-I wrote a bit about dealing with rejection in my article Introduction to the Envato Marketplace, but this time around we thought we should go to some of our authors to ask them how they face rejection.
+I wrote a bit about dealing with rejection in my article, but this time around we thought we should go to some of our authors to ask them how they face rejection.
 You may be surprised that even long-time, successful authors don’t get all of their files approved.

 If you’re rejected because of quality issues, the first thing you need to do, is accept that your item simply isn’t as awesome as you think it is.

 Either take on board everything the reviewer says, or put it into an ‘unfinished items’ folder and come back to it in a few weeks – by then, you’ll have fresh eyes and it’ll be far easier to see the problems with your file.

 Several people regularly say things to me on Skype like “How can he even reject this, he’s not got any items like this in his portfolio” or like today someone said “I think the reviewer has made a mistake, this file is much better… lalalalala”

 Secondly, regardless of your rejection, it’s important to understand that reviewers weren’t hired because of their dashing good looks.
 All are fully qualified for their positions and more than capable of the job in hand – So whatever the reviewer’s reason for rejecting your file should be taken on board as advice from a professional who’s in a position to judge your work.

 I was hired for my dashing good looks, but I’m not a reviewer, so I guess that’s OK.